podfeet/time-adder/README.md

 You have two export options: Export to CSV and Export to HH:MM:SS.
 Both export options will pop up an alert allowing the usuer to copy the data to the clipboard.

- can export a CSV list of the calculations.
-This isn't stored, so you simply copy it from the screen.